Worker bee: Guard bees

-Foraging bees (days 22–42)

-The forager and scout bees travel up to 3 kilometres (1.9 mi) to a nectar source, pollen source or to collect propolis.

 Genetic characteristics

 In most common bee species, worker bees are infertile due to enforced altruistic kin selection, and thus never reproduce.
 Workers are nevertheless considered female for anatomical and genetic reasons.
 Genetically, a worker bee does not differ from a queen bee and can even become a laying worker bee, but in most species will produce only male (drone) offspring.
 Whether a larva becomes a worker or a queen depends on the kind of food it is given after the first three days of its larval form.

 Gut bacteria

-The workers perform different behavioural tasks in the colony that cause them to be exposed to different local environments.
-The worker gut microbial community composition is found to be associated with the behavioural tasks they perform, therefore also with the local environment they are exposed to and the environmental landscape is shown to affect the gut microbial community (gut microbiota composition) of honey bees.
+The workers perform different behavioral tasks in the colony that cause them to be exposed to different local environments.
+The worker gut microbial community composition is found to be associated with the behavioral tasks they perform, therefore also with the local environment they are exposed to and the environmental landscape is shown to affect the gut microbial community (gut microbiota composition) of honey bees.